csc-training/summerschool/programming/fortran/docs/04_Modules.md

     - *Grouping* routines and data structures
     - Defining *generic procedures* and custom operators

-# Module defition and usage
+# Module definition and usage

 - Module is defined with the `module` keyword and used from main program or other modules with the `use` keyword